A Strong For Reckless Driving

 The most common type of Reckless Driving in Virginia is a “Reckless Driving by speed” charge under Virginia Code 46.2-862.
 Police often write Reckless Driving tickets for speeding 81+ mph or 20+ mph over the speed limit.

-Mr. Gick has been successful at reducing such criminal charges down to non-criminal moving violations.
+Mr. Frankl has been successful at reducing such criminal charges down to non-criminal moving violations.
 His clients have avoided permanent criminal records, jail time, and losing their license (or for out-of-state-residents the ability to drive through Virginia).
 In addition, such a break drastically lowered the fine his clients have had to pay and can lower the demerit points put on their driving record.

-Mr. Gick can usually handle the Reckless Driving by speed charges himself.
+Mr. Frankl can usually handle the Reckless Driving by speed charges himself.
 Despite signing a promise to appear in court, many clients do not actually have to come if they are represented by counsel.
 This was very important for clients living far from the courthouse, especially those living in another state, or those who not want to miss work or school.
-Depending on the speed and the client’s mitigation efforts, Mr. Gick has been able to get Reckless Driving by speed charges dismissed completely.
+Depending on the speed and the client’s mitigation efforts, Mr. Frankl has been able to get Reckless Driving by speed charges dismissed completely.

 If You Had An Accident, We Can Help